-Results from a trial presented at the 2018 ASH Annual Meeting add more support for the use of direct oral anticoagulants (DOACs) in patients with cancer-associated venous thromboembolism (VTE).
-The newer agent was associated with lower risk of VTE recurrence, compared with the low-molecular weight heparin (LMWH) dalteparin, as well as a higher patient-reported quality of life.
+Results from a trial presented at the 2018 ASH Annual Meeting add more support for the use of direct oral anticoagulants in patients with cancer-associated venous thromboembolism (VTE).
+Apixaban was associated with a lower risk of VTE recurrence compared with the low-molecular-weight heparin (LMWH) dalteparin, as well as a higher patient-reported quality of life.

 A total of 300 patients with cancer-associated acute VTE were assigned to six months of treatment with either:

 - apixaban 10 mg twice-daily for 7 days, followed by 5 mg twice-daily (n=145)